Keyboard shortcuts

 RPFM ships two pieces of opt-out telemetry, both controlled from Preferences → Telemetry:

-• Enable Usage Telemetry — anonymous counters of which actions get used.
+• Enable Usage Telemetry — anonymous counters of which actions get used, sent to PostHog.
+This channel also carries any user feedback you submit.

 • Enable Crash Reports — automatic upload of panic reports and breadcrumbs to Sentry when RPFM crashes.